questions about migraines and headaches in a live chat for the self-help community headbook.me.

 Dear Professor Dr. Göbel,

-Thank you very much for the option of live chat!
+Thank you so much for the opportunity to chat live!

 Thanks alot!

-In my opinion it is not very likely that the anxiety states you describe are caused by the fluoxetine.
-Since, as you write, it has a good effect on migraines, I would be reluctant to make a change because of the very limited treatment options you describe.
-During a migraine attack, pronounced emotional changes with mood reduction as well as anxiety and panic attacks can occur, and very intense neuropsychological changes can occur.
-From this point of view, stabilization of the severe migraine should be considered.
+From my perspective, it is not very likely that the anxiety you described is caused by the fluoxetine.
+Since, as you write, it has a good effect on your migraines, I would be hesitant to change it, given the very limited treatment options you described.
+During a migraine attack, pronounced emotional changes with mood swings, as well as anxiety and panic attacks, can occur; very intense neuropsychological changes are also possible.
+From this perspective, stabilizing the severe migraine should be considered.

 Correcting an atlas misalignment has no proven effect on migraines.